oaoutpost0/anenc/README.md

     - Base 64
     - HEX

-__Note:__ Any function or method with prefix `Must` will not return an error.
+__Note:__ Any function or method with the prefix `Must` will not return an error.
-Instead it will take a fallback values as addition to its necessary parameter(s).
+Instead it will take a fallback value in addition to its necessary parameter(s).
 _(eg: `func MustHexDec(b, fallback []byte) []byte` vs `func HexDec(b []byte) ([]byte, error)`)_

 __Note:__ Any function or method with suffix `i` will take either `io.Reader` or `io.Writer` interface.